legendu-net/blog/docs/drafts/2026/04/skills-for-ai-agents/index.md

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

 ## Soruces of Skills

+1. Use `/plugins` to manage marketplaces/plugins/skills for Claude CLI.

 ### Official